Mizuki Hiruta

-Mizuki Hiruta (晝田瑞希, Hiruta Mizuki) is a Japanese professional boxer, who has held the WBO super flyweight title since 1 December 2022.
+Mizuki Hiruta (晝田瑞希, Hiruta Mizuki) is a Japanese professional boxer.
+She has held the World Boxing Organization (WBO) super flyweight title since 2022, and the Ring magazine super flyweight title since 2025.
+At regional level, she held the Japanese flyweight title in 2022.

+In 2025, she was named The Ring magazine Female Fighter of the Year.

-Amateur boxing career
+Amateur career

 Hiruta took up boxing while attending the Okayama Technical High School and continued to train while at the JSDF Physical Training School.
 Hiruta was able to reach the finals of the 2016 All Japan Women's Championships, competing in the flyweight event, but was defeated by the 2014 World Championships bronze medalist Madoka Wada in the final bout of the tournament.
 Hiruta participated in the next year's All Japan Women's Championship as well and although she was able to reach the finals for the second consecutive year, she once again suffered a loss at the hands on Madoka Wada.

 Hiruta won the gold medal in the flyweight event of the 2018 All Japan Women's Championships and in the featherweight event of the 2019 All Japan Women's Championships.
 She furthermore competed at the 2018 World Championships, but lost in the opening round of the tournament.
 Hiruta ended her amateur career with a record of 29–16, with 13 victories coming by way of stoppage.